 While these acts of abuse are terrible in and of themselves, social media has enabled workers to post explicit pictures and videos of our loved ones.
 Some of these videos violate resident’s dignity and privacy, while others show horrifying mistreatment and abuse.

 Some of these instances have led to criminal charges against nursing home employees due to violations of the Health Insurance Portability and Accountability Act (HIPAA).
 However, many instances go unreported or without criminal charges.

-Social Media Provides a New Way for Caretakers to Abuse Nursing Home Residents
+Social Media Provides a New Form of Abuse for Caretakers to Use on Nursing Home Residents

 Two years ago, a nursing assistant in Centralia, Washington was found to have sent a video recording on Snapchat of a resident sitting on a portable toilet with her pants down, singing and laughing.
 The inspection report found the facility failed to monitor employee compliance of prohibited cell phone use.